techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-upload-image-files.md

         return self.file.name
 ```

 Our model has only one field name `file` of type `FileField`.
-You can also use `ImageField`
+You can also use `ImageField` if you only need to support uploading images in your REST API server.

-> **Note**: Please note that the files uploaded to `FileField` or `ImageField` are not saved  in the database but in the file system of your server.
-In the database it's the fields are represented by a `VARCHAR` containing the reference to the file.
+> **Note**: Please note that the files/images uploaded to `FileField` or `ImageField` are not saved in the database but in the file system of your server.
+In the database, the field is represented by a `VARCHAR` containing the reference to the file.
 >
 > It's mandatory to `MEDIA_URL` and `MEDIA_ROOT` in your settings file.